LiMinggang/madedit-mod/README.txt

 Fix: Clean deprecated function wxNewId
 Fix: Complier warnings from VC(L4)
-Fix: Restore InfoWindow instead of hide it if it was there last time Other minor improvements
+Fix: Restore InfoWindow instead of hide it if it was there last time
+Fix: Display bookmark on the first sub-row of a wrapped line Other minor improvements

 Mod v0.4.10